passthefist/dev_container/docs/Glossary.md

 libraries.
 Containers are virtual environments, meaning that they can run anywhere that supports them, whether on a personal laptop or server, without the risk of a missing software library or a different operating system causing the application to not work.

+### Virtual Server
+A virtual server is the same as a server, but instead of being an actual computer like normal, it uses virtualization to simulate a server instead.
+If a developer wanted to create a copy of a normal server for another developer, they'd have to create a whole new real computer and physically move it to their place of work.
+With a virtual server, since it's not a real computer, a copy can be made and sent like any other file.
+Basically, you could email a copy of a virtual server to someone instead of having to actually build a real one.
+Virtual Servers typically run in a container.

 ### Docker
 Docker is one of many applications to manage and run containers.
 It allows easy creation